Flexible aggregation of compositional predictors with shared effects for microbiome association analysis: Simulation studies

-The first approach considered, lasso CLR, relies on a data transformation to handle the compositionality of the predictors; the regression model itself does not account for compositionality.
-BAZE utilizes external information about the phylogenetic tree structure to guide the selection of important features, and imposes only mild shrinkage on selected coefficients.
-BCGLM improves on BAZE by incorporating stronger shrinkage of the coefficients through a regularized horseshoe prior.
-However, since BCGLM employs continuous shrinkage, the estimates of the $\boldsymbol{\beta}$ coefficients are not exactly zero and some posterior thresholding mechanism needs to be applied for selection of the covariates.
-Finally, none of the benchmarking methods allows for coefficient clustering to account for rare features in the absence of a phylogenetic tree.
+We compare the performance of BRACE with that of the following existing approaches: \textbf{lasso CLR}, which performs lasso regression\citep{tibshirani1996regression} on centered log ratio (CLR) transformed compositional predictors \citep{aitchison1984log}, \textbf{lasso comp}, a penalized compositional regression approach proposed by \cite{lin2014variable}, \textbf{BAZE}, a Bayesian variable selection algorithm for compositional data\citep{zhang2021bayesian}, that incorporates phylogenetic information using structured Ising priors, and \textbf{BCGLM}, a Bayesian generalized compositional regression model using horseshoe priors \citep{zhang2024bayesian}.
 We now describe the parameter settings we used for the benchmarking models.
-For the Bayesian models, we adopted the standard hyperpriors as recommended by the authors.
+For the Bayesian models, we adopted standard hyperpriors as recommended by the authors.
 In the case of BCGLM, results remained consistent when varying $m_0$, the prior guess of the number of relevant predictors.
 Therefore, we set $m_0 = 10$.
-For BAZE, which relies on a phylogenetic tree-based similarity matrix $\mathbf{Q}$ to capture the similarity between taxa, we set $\mathbf{Q}$ to be a matrix consisting of zeroes to reflect a lack of prior information.
-For the frequentist approaches, lasso comp and lasso CLR, we used cross-validation to select the hyperparameters using the R package Compack.
+For BAZE, which relies on a phylogenetic tree-based similarity matrix $\mathbf{Q}$ to capture the similarity between taxa, $\mathbf{Q}$ was defined as a diagonal matrix to reflect a lack of prior information.
+For the frequentist approaches, lasso comp and lasso CLR, cross-validation was used to select the hyperparameters.

-To evaluate the variable selection performance of our proposed approach in settings with both independent and dependent compositional predictors, we design two simulation scenarios: one with independent covariates, and the other with varying levels of dependence among the covariates.